-Hi it’s Paul Drecksler – founder of Travel is Life.
-While you’re here, check out my World Map Coloring Poster (also available on Amazon).
-I created it a couple years ago on a mission to design a collaborative coloring project that got families talking about travel.
+Hi it's Paul Drecksler – founder of Travel is Life.
+While you're here, check out my World Map Coloring Poster (also available on Amazon).
+I created it several years ago on a mission to design a collaborative coloring project that got families talking about travel.
 Every home should have a world map on the wall, so why not a one of a kind map that you created?

 If you like it then you should've put a Pin on it!